CrimsonVista/UTAustin-Courses/2021sp_law379m/docs/law379m_syllabus.md

 days assessed after the resubmission is authorized.

-If you have extenuating circumstances that make it difficult to complete a lab, please talk to the professor for accomodation.
+If you have extenuating circumstances that make it difficult to complete a lab, please talk to the professor for accommodation.

 The Midterm will be a timed test available on Canvas between 3/9 and 3/12.
 The Final Exam will be a "floating" final exam.